ROS-Aerial/community/subprojects/documentation.md

 ## Repositories

-The following are a list of repositories closely related to outdoor 3D planning.
+The following are a list of repositories closely related to Documentation.

 * [Aerial Robotics landscape](https://github.com/ROS-Aerial/aerial_robotic_landscape)